 If you take yourself off the coaching floor, do so with purpose: Level up into CEO roles like sales, marketing and relationship building.

 4. All Time Is Devoted to Areas of Passion

 It’s a noble purpose for the gym owner to provide meaningful career opportunities for passionate staff.
 But the owner’s primary responsibility is to provide for family first, clients second and staff third.
 So if the owner hires a full-time coach but can’t pay himself or herself a good wage, priorities are backward.

 In some cases, coaches want only to coach.
 And that’s great: These are the coaches who should work toward a full-time career with the 4/9ths Model.

-If you’re unfamiliar with the 4/9ths Model, the gym owner builds a Career Roadmap with coaches to help them generate as much work and income as they want from the gym.
+If you’re unfamiliar with the 4/9ths Model, the gym owner builds a Career Growth ToolKit with coaches to help them generate as much work and income as they want from the gym.
 They start with a class schedule, then determine how many personal training sessions, small group sessions and specialty clinic sessions the coach will need.

 Finally, they fill the coach’s time with other roles—but only if the coach wants more.
 They only add roles at which the coach will excel but at the pay rate designated for each role.
 It doesn’t make sense to pay a cleaner $30 per hour even if he or she runs a fun class, too.